-The A/U/RGM-84 Harpoon is an all- weather, over-the-horizon, anti-ship missile system.
+The A/U/RGM-84 Harpoon is an all- weather, over-the-horizon, anti-ship missile system that provides the Navy with a common missile for air and ship launches.

 The Harpoon’s active radar guidance, warhead design, low-level cruise trajectory, and terminal mode sea-skim or pop-up maneuvers assure high survivability and effectiveness.
 The missile is capable of being launched from surface ships, submarines, shore batteries, or aircraft (without the booster).